The 20 Best Colorectal Cancer Doctors Near Me in District of Columbia, US

 Offers Telehealth

 Bruce R. Kressel, M.D., is a medical oncologist at Johns Hopkins Kimmel Cancer Center at Sibley Memorial Hospital and an instructor at Johns Hopkins University School of Medicine.
 In addition to an expertise in breast and lung cancer, Dr. Kressel has an expertise in gynecologic oncology and general medical oncology, with specific focuses on hematologic malignancies including lymphoma, leukemia and myeloma.
 Dr. Kressel earned his medical degree at Tufts University School of Medicine.
 He completed a residency in internal medicine at George Washington University School of Medicine, followed by a fellowship in hematology and oncology, also at George Washington University School of Medicine.
 Dr. Kressel completed a fellowship in oncology at the Georgetown Lombardi Comprehensive Cancer Center as well.
 Dr. Kressel has been regularly named one of America’s Top Doctors and one of America's Top Doctors for Cancer by Castle Connolly.
 He has also been named a Top Doctor in the Washington D.C. and Washington-Baltimore areas by Castle Connolly, as well as a Top Doctor by Consumers’ Checkbook Magazine and Washingtonian Magazine.
 Dr. Kressel is a member of the American Society of Clinical Oncology and the American Society of Hematology.
 Dr. Kressel has contributed to numerous publications, presentations and clinical trials.
 Dr. Kressel is rated as an Advanced provider by MediFind in the treatment of Colorectal Cancer.
-His top areas of expertise are Essential Thrombocythemia, Non-Hodgkin Lymphoma, Gastric Lymphoma, Chronic Lymphocytic Leukemia (CLL), and Splenectomy.
+He is also highly rated in 62 other conditions, according to our data.
+His clinical expertise encompasses Essential Thrombocythemia, Non-Hodgkin Lymphoma, Gastric Lymphoma, Chronic Lymphocytic Leukemia (CLL), and Splenectomy.
+Dr. Kressel is board certified in American Board Of Internal Medicine.

 Advanced in Colorectal Cancer